Muukid/muGraphics/README.md

 This function returns `MUG_SUCCESS`/`MUCOSA_SUCCESS` (same value) if no mug equivalent exists for the given `muCOSAResult` value, rather because the given `muCOSAResult` value is invalid or is equal to `MUCOSA_SUCCESS`.

+# C standard library dependencies

+mug has several C standard library dependencies, all of which are overridable by defining them before the inclusion of its header.
+The following is a list of those dependencies.

+## `math.h` dependencies

+* `mu_sinf` - equivalent to `sinf`.

+* `mu_cosf` - equivalent to `cosf`.